David Levine (executive)

 David Levine is an entertainment executive.

 Background

 Levine was born in Montreal.
 At the start of his career, he was a news broadcaster in Toronto.
 In the 1970s, he worked at CKGM and CKEY.
 After several years in this field, he joined Vickers and Benson Advertising in Canada as the director of promotion.
-A&W Root Beer and McDonald's.
 Soon thereafter, he became the General Manager of Vickers and Benson’s Analytical Communications, Inc.

 In the 1970s, Levine established promark in Canada as a promotions agency.
-Some of the company's early clients included Planters Peanuts, Fleishmann's Margarine, Oh Henry Chocolate Bars, Baby Ruth, A&W Root Beer and McDonald's.

 In 1977, Promark landed the contract to promote a daredevil called "The Human Fly".
 This project allowed the company to enter into the entertainment industry and the U.S. market.
 Levine sold the property to Marvel Comics, who turned it into a comic book superhero.
 Toy rights were sold to Mattel Toys.